Instantaneous response and quantum geometry of insulators: Results

-where $\mathcal{Q}^{\rm as}_{\mu\nu}(t) \!=\! ( \mathcal{Q}_{\mu\nu}(t) - \mathcal{Q}_{\nu\mu}(-t))/i$ is the anti-symmetric and anti-Hermitian part of the tQGT (see Appendix D for details).
-Note that Eq.~\eqref{eq:timedomaincond} is valid for both metals and insulators, although in this work we focus on the latter, see a more detailed discussion in Appendix E3.
+where $\mathcal{Q}^{\rm as}_{\mu\nu}(t) \!=\! ( \mathcal{Q}_{\mu\nu}(t) - \mathcal{Q}_{\nu\mu}(-t))/i$ is the anti-symmetric and anti-Hermitian part of the tQGT (see SI Appendix 3 for details).
+Note that Eq.~\eqref{eq:timedomaincond} is valid for both metals and insulators, although in this work we focus on the latter, see a more detailed discussion in SI Appendix 4C.
 The relation between dynamics of electrons and conductivity is now evident, for insulators both $\mathcal{Q}_{\mu\nu}(t)$ and $\sigma_{\mu\nu}(t)$ have bounded oscillations that occur precisely because of quantum geometry.

 With this insight, it is straightforward to find an exact expression for all optical sum rules